goldsborough/cytogan/README.md

  - BEGAN with diversity set to 0.25
 - gpu-vm-5:
  - LSGAN with 7e-5 2e-4 and no noise in D layers

+Notes:
+- InfoGAN all crap,
+- BEGAN some promising results.
+Making the diversity factor 0.25 didn't do much,
+- Conditional LSGAN doesn't work.
+Embedding layer seems to have helped, but not much.
+- BEGANs should train more.
+- Maybe the problem with InfoGANs so far was that I used too many conditional variables.

+### Saturday, 10/09/2017

+- gpu-vm-1:
+ - Continue BEGANS
+- gpu-vm-2:
+  - InfoGAN with 1e-5 8e-5 8e-5 and 2 conditional variables
+  - InfoGAN with 7e-5 2e-4 2e-4 and 1 conditional variables
+- gpu-vm-5:
+ - Continue LSGANs